 In 1934, the people of Inishmaan learn that the Hollywood director Robert Flaherty is coming to the neighboring island to film a documentary.
 No one is more excited than Cripple Billy, an unloved boy whose chief occupation has been grazing at cows and yearning for a girl who wants no part of him.
 For Billy is determined to cross the sea and audition for the Yank.
 And as news of his audacity ripples through his rumor-starved community, The Cripple of Inishmaan becomes a merciless portrayal of a world so comically cramped and mean-spirited that hope is an affront to its order.

-Martin McDonagh was born in London and has since worked as a playwright, screenwriter and film director.
-His first play, The Beauty Queen of Leenane, was nominated for six Tony awards, of which it won four, and the Laurence Olivier… More about Martin McDonagh
+Martin McDonagh’s first play, The Beauty Queen of Leenane, was nominated for six Tony Awards, of which it won four, and the Laurence Olivier Award.
+In 2003, his play The Pillowman had its world premiere at the National Theatre, London, and received the 2004… More about Martin McDonagh